 - REQUIREMENTS (US$) – $ 35 B

 COVID-19 has triggered the deepest global recession since the 1930s.
 Extreme poverty has risen for the first time in 22 years, and unemployment has increased dramatically.
-Women and young people aged 15 – 29 working in the informal sector are being hit the hardest.
-School closures have affected 91 per cent of students worldwide.
+Women and young people ages 15-29 working in the informal sector are being hit the hardest.
+School closures have affected 91 percent of students worldwide.

 By the end of 2020, the number of acutely food insecure people could be 270 million.
 The impacts of the pandemic and climate change are seriously affecting food systems worldwide.
 Disease outbreaks are increasing and the pandemic has hindered essential health services in almost every country.
-The pandemic could wipe out 20 years of progress in HIV, TB and malaria, potentially doubling annual death tolls.
+The pandemic could wipe out twenty years of progress in the prevention and treatment of HIV, TB and malaria, potentially doubling annual death tolls.

 COVID-19 has shone a spotlight on the full extent of gender inequality and women’s and girls’ exposure to gender-based violence (GBV).
-Adolescent girls in conflict zones are 90 per cent more likely to be out of school.
-Globally, quarantine measures are exacerbating domestic violence, with 15 million new cases predicted for every three months of lockdown.
+Adolescent girls in conflict zones are ninety percent more likely to be out of school.
+Globally, quarantine measures are exacerbating domestic violence, with fifteen million new cases predicted for every three months of lockdown.